 What were the learning goals for this course?

-How did you translate this assignment from the face-to-face version into the hybrid version?
+How did you translate this course from a face-to-face version into a hybrid version?

 The in-person course supported students’ completion of a major program project (usually a program e-portfolio) along with practicing various other relevant skills through in-person class meetings containing workshops, team planning and facilitation, book group discussion, peer editing, and panel discussions.
 In the hybrid version, some of the reading response, the book group discussion, and the team-based session planning was moved online, supported by structured, collaborative Google docs.

 Tell us about your class activity and the materials you developed.

 The class activity asks students to plan and deliver a session teaching their peers about a current issue in higher education.
 The first part of the collaborative document is for internal planning, and the second is the formal lesson plan for the session.
 In a F2F session, I teach students about planning and facilitating a session, similar to a conference presentation.
 Online and F2F, the teams of 3-4 students plan a session over the course of several weeks.
 They then deliver the 30-minute session in a F2F class.

 What challenges did you face in using this artifact in your hybrid class?
 What changes did you make?